Azirella

 Ensure compliance, auditability, and trustworthiness

 Override effectiveness is tracked statistically per user and decision type.
-Confidence bounds on every decision provide mathematical guarantees.
+Likelihood bounds on every decision provide mathematical guarantees.
 The Escalation Arbiter routes persistent drift to higher reasoning tiers.
 Full audit trail from decision to outcome.

 Implemented: Override tracking, authority boundaries, escalation log